alch00001/Sentiment-Analysis/README.md

 * Improve on the 3 accuracy scores from Task 2

 Note: The task here should be a change in the model architecture, data representation, different approach, or some other similar considerable change in your process pipeline.
 Please note that although you should consider fine-tuning the model hyperparameters manually, just doing that does not count as a change here.

-## General Guidelines
-* You are not allowed to use ready-made libraries like Hugging Face.
-* You are allowed to use convenience methods for data loading & preprocessing from packages  like  *scipy*,  *numpy*, *pandas*, *sklearn*, *NLTK*.
-If  you  use  other  packages,  provide  areference and justify it.
-* Plagiarism will be penalized and can eventually lead to disqualification from the project and the course.
-Most importantly, we will check for plagiarism within groups.
-If we see any clear indication of plagiarism among groups, both the groups will be awarded 0 for the whole project.
-Discussion with groups is allowed (only in terms of concepts but not directly with code).
-* Cite any resources that you found to be helpful.
-* You are expected to provide a separate notebook for each task.
-However, the notebook should only contain runtime code.
-Functions or classes you write should be in separate python scripts (.py) that are imported into the notebook of that task.
-* Your code should be sufficiently commented so that we can grade it easily.
-Not providing proper documentation can lead to your code not being graded.
-* Write a well-documented academic report.
-The report needs to be 4-8 pages long following the NIPS format.
-You can have a look at Latex versions or in other formats.
-We expect from you a .pdf file from you.
-The way how you divide it is up to you but we roughly expect to have introduction, methodology, results, and conclusion sections.
-Of course you will have to cite every source that you use.
-* The main focus of our grading will be your observations and analysis of the results.
-Even though you might obtain bad results make comments on what could have gone wrong.

-## Submission instructions
-* You are required to submit the final project as a team of two students.
-* You should submit a detailed report and implementation in a zip file.
-Link to the repository should also suffice.
-* Make sure to write the MS Teams username, matriculation number, and the name of eachmember of your team on your submission.
-* If you have any trouble with the submission, contact the tutors before the deadline.

-## Contact
-In case you encounter any problems or have any doubts regarding this project, please feel free to contact the tutors in charge (*Julius Dietmar Steuer*, *Sourav Dutta*) on MS Teams.

-## References
-1. Tomas  Mikolov,  Ilya  Sutskever,  Kai  Chen,  Greg  S  Corrado,  and  Jeff  Dean.
-Distributed representations of words and phrases and their compositionality. *Advances in neural information processing systems*, 26:3111–3119, 2013.
-2. Tomas Mikolov, Kai Chen, Greg Corrado, and Jeffrey Dean.
-Efficient estimation of word representations in vector space. *arXiv preprint arXiv:1301.3781*, 2013.
-3. Jeffrey Pennington, Richard Socher, and Christopher D Manning.
-Glove: Global vectors forword representation. *In Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP)*, pages 1532–1543, 2014.
-4. Thomas Mandl, Sandip Modha, Prasenjit Majumder, Daksh Patel, Mohana Dave, Chintak Mandlia,  and  Aditya  Patel.
-Overview  of  the  hasoc  track  at  fire  2019:  Hate speech  and offensive content identification in indo-european languages. *In Proceedings of the 11th Forum for Information Retrieval Evaluation*, pages 14–17, 2019.